13-CF/afetch/README.md

 <p align=center>Fast and simple system info (for UNIX based operating systems) written in POSIX compliant C99, that can be configured at compile time by editing the <a href="src/config.h">config.h</a> file.
 It uses the C Preprocessor to implement config options at compile time. <br> <br>

-afetch is a command line tool to display basic system information.
-The goal is to be highly configurable, extremely fast and work with no dependencies apart from the POSIX header files. </p>
+`afetch` is a command line tool that is made to be compiled and run anywhere, as long as you have the POSIX header files and pthreads/ </p>

 **Requirements**
-*  A `/etc/os-release` file
+*  `/etc/os-release` file for package count on Linux
 *  A C compiler
-*  A <a href="https://en.wikipedia.org/wiki/C_POSIX_library">compatible C standard library</a> implementation
+*  A <a href="https://en.wikipedia.org/wiki/C_POSIX_library">compatible C standard library</a>implementation
+*  pthreads

 **Package count supported**